alexandra-storton/Profitability-and-Discounting-Strategy/README.md

 **1. Develop Optimised Discounting Strategy -** Using product-level discount sensitivity and margin thresholds to set strategy - as an inital step, remove discounts from low-discount sensitivty products - measure and monitor effects to inform future testing.

-**2. Increase marketing investment for Beauty -**  Hair Repair Shampoo Plus, Hydrating Face Cream and Cleansing Gel XL reccomended as trial products for their high margins, moderate volumes and low return rates.
+**2. Increase marketing investment for Beauty -**  Hair Repair Shampoo Plus, Hydrating Face Cream and Cleansing Gel XL recommended as trial products for their high margins, moderate volumes and low return rates.
 Shift proportion of marketing budget from Electronics, Home, Health, and Office to Beauty expansion.

-**3. Rationalise remanining categories to more profitable products -** <20% margin and return rates >=10% suggested to minimse loss from operational costs in addition to those with >70% voulme sold at discount to minimse margin erosion from discounting.
+**3. Rationalise remanining categories to more profitable products -** <20% margin and return rates >=10% suggested to minimse loss from operational costs in addition to those with >70% volume sold at discount to minimse margin erosion from discounting.

 <br>